A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-\textit{Analytic approach.} The accuracy of the full-field approaches are measured via comparisons with analytical approaches which are used as the benchmark.
-Correspondingly, the action of the causal Green's function on a point source is calculated analytically and in the frequency domain using the primary Green's formula \eqref{eq:pr-fr} in which the 3D Green's function \eqref{eq:gr-3d} acts on a point source.
-Note that for a source defined on a single point, the spatial integral in Eq. \eqref{eq:pr-fr} is dropped.
-In addition, the open-source \textit{Field II} toolbox is used for analytically calculating the \textit{monopole} formula \eqref{eq:gr-monopole}, or the \textit{far-field} term in the \textit{dipole} integral formulae \eqref{eq:gr-dipole}, in the time domain \cite{Jensen1,Jensen2}\footnote{There are multiple interesting open-source solvers available for the analytic integral formulae arising in acoustics \cite{Kelly,Garcia}.}
+The accuracy of the full-waveform approach was evaluated by comparing its approximated wavefields with analytical solutions, which served as benchmarks.
+Specifically, the action of the causal Green's function on a source confined to a single point was computed analytically using a frequency-domain variant of the primary Green's formula \eqref{eq:gr-prime}, where the 3D Green's function acts on a point source.
+For a source confined to a single point, the spatial integral in Eq. \eqref{eq:gr-prime} is omitted.

-In the \textit{dipole} integral formula \eqref{eq:gr-dipole}, the near-field term, whose amplitude decays by a factor $1/x_{\fd}^2$, is analytically approximated using a Green's function approach, and is added to the far-field solution calculated by the \textit{Field II} toolbox to represent the analytic solution to the dipole integral formula \eqref{eq:gr-dipole}.
-This analytic solution is used as a benchmark for comparison with a full-field approximation of the integral formula \eqref{eq:gr-rs-d2} (the first line), considering that the dipole formulae \eqref{eq:gr-rs-d2} and \eqref{eq:gr-dipole} are equivalent.